warmcat/libwebsockets/lib/roles/README.md

 Truly private declarations for the role can go in the role directory as you like.
-However when the declarations must be accessible to other things in lws build, eg, the role adds members to `struct lws` when enabled, they should be in the role directory in a file `private.h`.
+However when the declarations must be accessible to other things in lws build, eg, the role adds members to `struct lws` when enabled, they should be in the role directory in a file `private-lib-roles-myrole.h`.

-Search for "bring in role private declarations" in `./lib/roles/private.h and add your private role file there following the style used for the other roles, eg,
+Search for "bring in role private declarations" in `./lib/roles/private-lib-roles.h and add your private role file there following the style used for the other roles, eg,

 ```
 #if defined(LWS_ROLE_WS)
- #include "roles/ws/private.h"
+ #include "roles/ws/private-lib-roles-ws.h"
 #else
  #define lwsi_role_ws(wsi) (0)
 #endif